 A Structure typed variable is represented as the concatenation of the representations of the variables contained in the Structure taken in lexical top-to-bottom order.
 This representation may be recursive if one of the variables itself is a Structure variable.
 Dimensioned structures are represented in a form analogous to dimensioned variables of atomic type.
 The Structure array is represented by the concatenation of the instances of the dimensioned Structure, where the instances are listed in row-major order.

-Variable Representation in the Presence of Variable-Length Dimensions.
+Variable Representation in the Presence of Variable-Length Dimensions

 Given a dimensioned variable, with at least one dimension being variable length, it is represented as follows.